Skip to main content

 Discuss Your Case with an Experienced Missouri Personal Injury Attorney

 If you or a loved one have suffered from severe or debilitating problems following implantation with Physiomesh, you may have a claim.
 Let The Simon Law Firm, P.C. and our personal injury attorneys in St. Louis work your case on your behalf.
 We have decades of combined legal experience managing difficult, complex and high-stakes cases, such as medical device defect injury cases.
-Our experience has enabled us to secure more than $1 billion in verdicts and settlements for our clients since our founding in 2000.
+Our experience has enabled us to secure more than $2 billion in verdicts and settlements for our clients in the past year.

 Simon Law News